-All graduate assistants and associates (RA/TA's) must enroll for 12 credit hours (this may include research credit hours) during each semester of their employment.
+All graduate assistants and associates must enroll for a minimum of 12 credit hours (this may include research credit hours) during each semester of their employment.
 This departmental requirement exceeds the DGS minimum of six (6) hours.
 The hours cannot include audit enrollment.
-A half-time (50%) graduate assistant or associate working 20 clock hours per week may not register for more than 12 hours of coursework each semester; a one-third time (33%) assistant or associate for more than 13 hours and a one-quarter-time (25%) assistant or associate for more than 15 hours.
-A graduate assistant or associate (RA/TA) may petition to take more than 12 credit hours for a semester.
+A half-time (50%) graduate assistant or associate working 20 clock hours per week may not register for more than 12 hours (13 hours with seminar) of coursework each semester; a one-third time (33%) assistant or associate for more than 13 hours and a one-quarter-time (25%) assistant or associate for more than 15 hours.